danschultz/mesh/spec.md

 Has-one associations are populated when the foreign keys change, and the record belongs to the store.
 If the record has not been retrieved from the adaptor, an empty record is created.
 The empty record will have its ID populated from the foreign key.
 The has-one association can then be loaded like so: `person.bestFriend.load();`.

 Has-many associations are populated through a call to load, like so: `person.friends.load();`.

-## Store
-The `Store` is where the records of your application are kept.
-You use the store to retrieve and persist the data in your application.
-Your application is responsible for initializing a store.

-*Note:* Usually only one store is initialized per application.

-### Data Source
-The store looks to its data source to connect itself with the backend for retrieval and persistence of its data.

-#### Operations
-The data source defines a set of methods to connect to the backend.

-- retrieve()
-- all()

-Each of these methods must be implemented to fully support all of Mesh's query operations.
-Unsupported APIs should throw a RTE.

-#### Data Caching
-Whenever the data source receives data from the backend, it adds it to the store's data cache.
-On the next store query, the adaptor can opt to load cached data for records that haven't been materialized yet.

-### Finding Records
-Records are loaded by quering the store.
-Once a record is loaded, it's kept in the store until explicitly removed.
-Multiple queries to the same record ID will return the same record instance.

-**Example:** Executing queries
-	// Retrieve a person
-	var person:Person = records.query(Person).id(1).find();

-	// Retrieve everyone
-	var everyone:ResultList = records.query(Person).all().find();

-	// Search for people
-	var males:ResultList = records.query(Person).where({gender:"m"}).find();

-	// Add a responder
-	var request:Request = records.query(Person).id(2).createRequest();
-	request.addResponder(responder);
-	request.execute();

-### Saving Records
-The store is responsible for persisting your model.
-To prevent possible race conditions, only a single save can happen at a time.
-Multiple save calls will be queued.

-**Example:** Executing a save.
-	// Saving all records.
-	var request:Request = records.save();

-	// Saving a subset of records.
-	request = records.save(person1, person2);